MatthewMcCarthy1/OOP-Project/README.md

 This project is aimed at simplifying text using word embeddings and virtual threads.
 It includes a variety of components to handle different aspects of text processing, from loading word embeddings to calculating text similarity.

+Note: I have not added the files for GloVe embeddings and Google 1000 as this may cause issues.

 ## Author

 Matthew McCarthy (G00373167)